adamwulf/PerformanceBezier/README.md

 This library will generate a proper static framework, as described in [https://github.com/jverkoey/iOS-Framework](https://github.com/jverkoey/iOS-Framework)

+There are three targets in the PerformanceBezier Xcode project.

+1. The PerformanceBezier target will build the standard .a static framework file
+2. The PerformanceBezierTests target contains all of the unit tests for the framework
+3. The Framework target will build (1) and bundle it into a standard .framework bundle that can be imported as any other.

+The single PerformanceBezier scheme will build (3) above, generating the .framework bundle.
+Testing this scheme will run all of the unit tests.

 ## Including in your project

 1. Link against the built framework.